Easter events happening around River Region

 Fraser United Methodist Church Easter Egg hunt: Join the community at Fraser next Saturday as they will be hosting an Easter Egg hunt starting at 10 a.m. and going until noon.
 There will be games and a visit from the Easter Bunny as well, all happening near the playground.

-Ridgecrest Easter Festival: A free event open to all at Ridegcrest Baptist Church next Saturday, the event begins at 10:30 a.m. and will have food games and an Easter Egg hunt.
+Ridgecrest Easter Festival: A free event open to all at Ridgecrest Baptist Church next Saturday, the event begins at 10:30 a.m. and will have food games and an Easter Egg hunt.

 Dadeville community-wide Easter Egg hunt: The Kings United of Dadeville and Adams Chapter Order of Eastern Star No. 685 are coming together to host a community-wide Easter Egg hunt next Saturday from 2 p.m. to 5 p.m.